 If a post or comment looks like spam, or otherwise seems to violate the Forum’s rules, you can report it by clicking the “...” next to the post/comment, like this:

 It’s okay to report something, even if you aren’t sure it broke any rules!
 It’s better for the moderators to know about it so that we can make a decision.

-- The moderation team, for messages you don’t mind sharing with a group of people — for example, if someone says something generically rude/spammy.
+- The moderation team, for messages you don’t mind sharing with a group of people — for example, if someone says something rude or sends you spam.

-- Julia Wise, for sensitive or interpersonal problems — for example, if someone makes a threat against you, or seems to be experiencing a mental health crisis
+- Our contact person (currently Julia Wise), for sensitive or interpersonal problems — for example, if someone makes a threat against you, or seems to be experiencing a mental health crisis.

 Want to report a bug, or suggest a feature?

 To report a bug, contact us through Intercom (the chat window in the corner of your screen) or send an email to firstname.lastname@example.org.

 To suggest a feature, write a comment on the Feature Suggestion Thread.
 We see every comment someone posts, and we’ll reply if the feature gets implemented.

 Want us to add something to this page?

 Just leave a comment, and we’ll consider your idea.
 Thanks for helping out!